pragmarb/pragma-rails-starter/README.md

 The application is already configured for deployment on Heroku (including a release comamnd that runs DB migrations).

-Provided that you have the Heroku toolbelt installed, deploying a new app should be as simple as:
+Provided that you have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed, deploying a new app should be as simple as:

 ```console
 $ heroku create